Fontys-GTL/AlphaCeresMotion/README.md

 ## How to run integration
 To do some integration testing, this container depends on a MQTT broker.
 We can run this by `docker compose up` in the integration folder.
 This will start a mosquitto container that acts as an MQTT broker.
 This has to be run on the host system.
 The machine can be tested with motion_tester.
 It will publish with a velocity of 0.5 and a varying curvature between -1 and 1.
+Run the `integration/motion_tester.py` from within the docker container.
 You can visualise the sent MQTT messages with `mosquitto_sub -t /# -v`.
 This will print all published MQTT messages.

 ## How to test the system